e-Learning-by-SSE/nm-self-learning/docs/sphinx/docs/en/source/course-editor.rst

 **Create Nano Module:**

 Click “Create Nano Module” to create a new nano module.
-This opens the :doc:`Nano Module Editor <\nano-module-editor>` as a dialog over the course editor.
+This opens the :doc:`Nano Module Editor </nano-module-editor>` as a dialog over the course editor.
 You can open the editor in a separate browser tab by clicking “Open in separate editor.”

 **Link Nano Module:**